-1. Upon cessation or suspension of activities in the Mining Area, a Contractor shall implement the final Closure Plan in accordance with the conditions of its implementation, and shall report to the Secretary-General on the progress of such implementation.

-2. The Contractor shall continue to monitor the Marine Environment for such period after the cessation or suspension of activities as is set out in the final Closure Plan.

-3. The Contractor shall conduct a final performance assessment and submit a final performance assessment report in accordance with the Guidelines to the Secretary-General to ensure that the closure objectives as described in the final Closure Plan have been met.
-Such report shall be reviewed by the Commission.
+- 1. Upon cessation or suspension of activities in the Mining Area, a Contractor shall implement the final Closure Plan in accordance with the conditions of its implementation, and shall report to the Secretary-General on the progress of such implementation, including the results of monitoring under paragraph 2 below. - 2.
+The Contractor shall continue to monitor the Marine Environment for such period after the cessation or suspension of activities as is set out in the final Closure Plan. - 3.
+The Contractor shall conduct a final performance assessment and submit a final performance assessment report in accordance with the Guidelines to the Secretary-General to ensure that the closure objectives as described in the final Closure Plan have been met.
+Such report shall be reviewed by the Commission at its next meeting, provided that it has been circulated at least 30 Days in advance of the meeting.

+Part VII

-Part VII Financial terms of an exploitation contract
+Financial terms of an exploitation contract